SergejBre/SynchroTime/README.md

  ~/$ tar -x -j -f synchroTime_v.1.0.0_i386.tar.bz2
 ```

-* Run the application according to the instructions in the section: Using the app.
+* Run the application according to the instructions in the section **Using the app**.
 ```
  ~/$ cd SynchroTime